Starship Technologies delivery robots

 The robots, which can travel at a max speed of 6 kilometres per hour (3.7 mph), use 10 cameras, ultrasound, radar, and GPS to travel along pavements and cross streets.

-People have generally welcomed Starship Technologies' robots for their convenience, time-saving, and cuteness.
+People have generally welcomed Starship Technologies' robots for their convenience, time-saving, and perceived cuteness.
 However, there have been instances of robots crashing, getting lost, or taking too much time to make deliveries, leading to negative feedback and, occasionally, physical backlashes.

 In August 2020, the BBC reported that a Starship Technologies robot delivering groceries in Milton Keynes, UK, veered into a canal.
 It is not known how the robot made a mistake, or if human interference was to blame.